hao-beixi/f22-assignments/assignment-2/README.md

 to Google Drive and share them with anybody who has access to the links.

-- **Code:** Finally, you are expected to push code for this assignment to your [Github](http://www.github.com) repository and submit it to Gradescope, as in all prior assignments.
+- **Code:** Finally, you are expected to push code for this assignment to your [Github](http://www.github.com) repository and submit it to Gradescope.

 #### Evaluation